 Our Amazon river cruises offer some incredible opportunities for budding photographers, from close-up shots of mammals, birdlife and reptiles, to sweeping panoramas of the forest canopy and expansive waterways.
-But the heat, humidity and lighting conditions of the jungle can also make it challenging to capture rewarding photos as well as to keep your gear safe.
-To help out, we’ve gathered some key tips around equipment, climate and lighting that will ensure you come away with the best shots possible of the Amazon rainforest.
+But the heat, humidity, and lighting conditions of the jungle can also make it challenging to capture rewarding photos as well as to keep your gear safe.
+To help out, we’ve gathered some key tips around equipment, climate, and lighting that will ensure you come away with the best shots possible of the Amazon rainforest.

-One of the main attractions of any Amazon rainforest adventure is the chance to witness some fantastic wildlife, ranging from mammals, to reptiles, birds, insects and underwater life.
+One of the main attractions of any Amazon rainforest adventure is the chance to witness some fantastic wildlife, ranging from mammals to reptiles, birds, insects, and underwater life.
 However, the vast majority of jungle fauna resides at the canopy level, and whilst you’ll certainly be able to hear it and catch glimpses from a distance, it can make taking decent images of animal subjects a little difficult.
 This is why we strongly advise bringing a good zoom lens.
 The minimum focal length we recommend is 200mm, though you may want to opt for a 300-400mm or higher, which can be particularly useful for photographing rainforest birdlife.

-If you don’t want to work with a zoom lens, then consider focusing on macro options and capturing some of the wonderfully diverse flora and fauna around ground level, such as flowers, butterflies, insects and reptiles.
+If you don’t want to work with a zoom lens, then consider focusing on macro options and capturing some of the wonderfully diverse flora and fauna around ground level, such as flowers, butterflies, insects, and reptiles.
 A shorter focal length lens (10-100mm) will also work well for scenery shots when the opportunities arise.
 Another useful tip is to seek out open spaces within the forest.
-Observing from clearings or from a main path will give you a better chance of shooting wildlife in sufficient light and without too much obstruction in your line of view.
+Observing from clearings or from the main path will give you a better chance of shooting wildlife in sufficient light and without too much obstruction in your line of view.

 The climate and other environmental factors are major considerations in Amazon rainforest photography.
 Levels of heat and humidity in the Amazon are very high and there are also plenty of insects to protect you and your gear from.
 Whilst moisture is the more subtle and pervasive element to contend with, there’s also the rain itself to factor in.
 You may want to avoid shooting at all during torrential downpours, as even when using an umbrella it’s often all but impossible to stay dry!

-A major concern is the ease with which lenses get fogged up, as well as having moisture enter the internal parts of your camera, especially as you transition from an air conditioned room on your cruise to the sticky environment of the jungle.
+A major concern is an ease with which lenses get fogged up, as well as having moisture enter the internal parts of your camera, especially as you transition from an air-conditioned room on your cruise to the sticky environment of the jungle.
 When not using your camera, keeping it sealed away in an air-tight case or zip-loc plastic bag (along with a desiccant such as silica gel) will go a long way towards keeping it safe and dry.
 When transitioning between a cool and hot environment, it’s also good practice to let your camera adjust to the heat before taking it out of its case or bag.

 To keep your lens moisture-free when you’re actually shooting, use a UV filter and carry a lens cloth to wipe away condensation.
 You might also want to consider keeping the rest of your camera wrapped in some protective material such as cling film or a small bin bag.
 Another important point to remember is keeping your deet bug spray away from the camera.
 You’ll be re-applying deet multiple times in the day.
 The deet can actually ruin your camera, so make sure your camera is nowhere near you during application.